By Amela Murica, Solicitor

 While the amount awarded to the copyright holder in the above case is not necessarily significant, it does indicate the Court’s willingness to take action against infringers of copyright in the online space.
 Further, the above amounts should not be considered reflective of the amounts at risk for every photograph, video, song or other piece of intellectual property used in breach of copyright; for example, other material may be licensed at much higher rates, and this will be considered by the Court when making its determination.
 Furthermore, if an infringer was to use multiple third party materials at once (for example, many third party images used on social media without consent), the amounts can add up and also show a pattern of continued disregard for copyright laws, making the Court more willing to impose a much higher damages amount.
 In addition, companies need to consider the reputational damage and the cost to the company (and potentially, their client) defending such use in Court, which will likely end up being much higher than the damages awarded.

 Remember, just because third party copyright material appears in common online searches, is shown in a meme, or is virally shared amongst social media users, this does not automatically make it public domain material, or ‘fair game’.
 While we tend to see that copyright owners do not usually take action against individual non-commercial users, they are unlikely to show the same restraint in respect to a brand using their copyright protected work without consent, and most importantly, without due payment.

-If you would like more information about this case, or anything related to Australian copyright law, please get in touch with either of our team below.
+If you would like more information about this case, or anything related to Australian copyright law, please get in touch us.
 Alternatively, you or your client may have a need for a quick roundtable discussion or Q&A session with your team about IP matters like the above.
 If so, we are happy to help – just get in touch at your convenience.